Bucks stay hot from 3-point range in 126-96 rout of Bulls

 Bulls: Valentine went to the locker room midway through the fourth quarter after the right elbow of Bucks forward Thanasis Antetokounmpo hit the left side of Valentine’s face as they were battling for a rebound. … This trip to Milwaukee concluded a three-game road swing for the Bucks, who had won back-to-back games at Washington on Tuesday and Thursday.
 They briefly come home to face Dallas on Sunday before playing four straight road games.

 Bucks: The Bucks played a third straight game without reserve forward Torrey Craig, who underwent surgery Thursday after fracturing his nose Sunday in a loss to the New York Knicks.
-Bucks coach Mike Budenholzer said he doesn’t expect Craig to be available during this five-game home stand.
+Budenholzer said he doesn’t expect Craig to be available during this five-game home stand.
 “I don’t know that we’ve really set a timeline,” Budenholzer said.
 “I think we’re just kind of seeing how he comes out of the procedure that he’s had.
 But my guess is it’s longer than that.”

 UP NEXT